 The real point of all this work was to control access for the millions of tourists who come here.
 It’s therefore no longer possible to drive all the way to Mont-St-Michel in your own vehicle; instead you have to park on the mainland, roughly 2km away, and access the island either on foot, by bike, or riding in a shuttle bus or horse-drawn carriage.

 The 80m-high rocky outcrop on which the abbey stands was once known as “the Mount in Peril from the Sea”.
-Many a pilgrim in medieval times drowned while trying to cross the bay to reach it.
-The Archangel Michael was its vigorous protector, with a marked propensity to leap from rock to rock in titanic struggles against Paganism and Evil.
+Many a medieval pilgrim drowned while crossing the bay to reach it.
+The Archangel Michael was its vigorous protector, leaping from rock to rock in titanic struggles against Paganism and Evil.

-The abbey itself dates back to the eighth century, when the archangel appeared to Aubert, bishop of Avranches, who duly founded a monastery on the island.
-Since the eleventh century – when work on the sturdy church at the peak commenced – new buildings have been grafted to produce a fortified hotchpotch of Romanesque and Gothic buildings clambering to the pinnacle of the graceful church, forming probably the most recognizable silhouette in France after the Eiffel Tower.
+The abbey itself dates back to the eighth century, after the archangel appeared to Aubert, bishop of Avranches.
+Since work on the sturdy church at the peak commenced in the eleventh century, new structures have been grafted to produce a fortified hotchpotch of Romanesque and Gothic buildings clambering to the pinnacle, forming probably the most recognizable silhouette in France after the Eiffel Tower.
 Although the abbey was a fortress town, home to a large community, even at its twelfth-century peak it never housed more than sixty monks.